tshepang/blog/content/Ghostbusters.md

 categories = ['movies']
 +++

-It\'s nothing new, but it was fun watching [Kristen Wiig] oogle over [Chris Hemsworth].
+It's nothing new, but it was fun watching [Kristen Wiig] oogle over [Chris Hemsworth].
 I also enjoyed the nerdy performance of [Neil Casey], who plays the villain, and I wish he got more screen time.
 There is also a brief performance by the ever-flawless [Charles Dance].
 My most